 - Hugh Price Fellow, Jesus College

-There are strong reasons for why this research is relevant: impaired binocular vision due to amblyopia, also known as ‘lazy eye’, is the most common visual problem in children.
-It can lead to a lifetime of impaired vision.
-If we can understand how the brain combines images from two eyes, then we can use this knowledge to help people with visual problems see better.
+Understanding the neural basis of binocular vision matters, because impaired binocular vision due to amblyopia, also known as ‘lazy eye’, is the most common vision problem in children.
+While the clinical dogma has been that amblyopia can only be treated in early childhood, we now know that adults with amblyopia can improve their vision.
+We do not know how the brain supports this plasticity.
+If we can better understand how the brain combines images from two eyes, then we can use this knowledge to better treat amblyopia for more people.

 Kathleen Tracey, FHS student 2021/22, Wadham College